lkduerig/tiui/README.md

-The readme below is copied from the KSS-node readme, https://github.com/kss-node/kss-node Please check there for more information
+The readme below is copied from the KSS-node readme, https://github.com/kss-node/kss-node Please check there for more information, and feel free to update this or join in.
+Guidelines can be found here: https://wiki.intra.tieto.com/xwiki/bin/view/User+Experience+guidelines/

 --